 Artificial Sweeteners: Are They Helping or Hurting Your Diet?
-23 July 2013

-These chemicals don't have much in common other than the sweet taste.
+These sweeteners don't have much in common other than the sweet taste.
 Chemically they are very different from each other.
 These chemical differences make them work better or worse in certain types of foods.
 Some have unusual or unpleasant after-tastes.

 Fake sweeteners do not trigger satiety or brain reward signals.
-If you were hungry before drinking that diet soft drink, you're still hungry.
-Dr. Swithers speculates that these effects could actually drive people to eat more, to make up for the lack of real calories, disrupted hormones and lack of satiety.
-Result: despite using artificial sweeteners, people end up eating more calories from other foods.
+If you were hungry before drinking a diet soft drink, you're still hungry.
+These effects could actually drive people to eat more, to make up for the lack of real calories, disrupted hormones and lack of satiety.
+Companies that manufacture artificial sweeteners object to these ideas.

-- People who choose artificially sweetened foods are already obese, and are trying to lose weight.
+People who choose artificially sweetened foods are already obese, and are trying to lose weight.
 However, they think artificially sweetened foods give them an excuse to eat high calorie treats, because they've "saved" calories.
 Unfortunately, rewarding yourself with a 600 calorie ice cream sundae after saving 150 calories by drinking an artificially sweetened soft drink doesn't result in calorie reduction.

 Only two things are certain: